VickySunlight17/game_7red/README.md

 you need to press the card and then press the button with action.
 If you need 2 cards one for palette and another for the canvas, you must first press card for palette and next for canvas.

+Rules for this game and the meanings of the colors of cards you can find here: https://hobbyworld.ru/download/rules/Red7-rules_web1.pdf

 Good luck!